pavankothawade/Aladdin-2D-Game/Team_activity.md

 Amita Mathkar
 * To check and finalize which Design Patterns will fit for project.
 * To find object images that can fit in game definition.

+Pavan Kothawade
+* Not getting good quality and perfect size images for background so need to work in this area.
+* Not able to decide the design pattern to implement so need to study design patterns.